Language Tools and Resources for Polish

 Morphological tools and resources

-PoliMorf, the ultimate inflectional dictionary of Polish (under development),
+PoliMorf, an inflectional dictionary of Polish,

 Morfeusz SGJP, morphological analyser (Z. Saloni, W. Gruszczyński, M. Woliński, R. Wołosz),